isomerpages/csa-sicw1/pages/faqs.md

 To attend an event virtually, please click on the Registration link <a href="https://www.gevme.com/singapore-international-cyber-week-2021" target="_blank">here</a>.

+**3. Where will the in-person events of SICW be taking place?**

+All SICW in-person events will take place at the Sands Expo and Convention Centre, Marina Bay Sands, Singapore.

 **3. I am not fully vaccinated, so am I able to attend the event?**

 If you are not fully vaccinated, you will be required to go through pre-event testing (PET) on a daily basis.
 The cost of the testing shall be borne by the attendee.